cflurin/homebridge-punt/README.md

 # homebridge-punt
 Homebridge-punt is a Plugin for the homebridge server that emulates the iOS HomeKit API.
-The actual Version supports a Gateway for the Fhem-Server and a built-in Accessories-Simulator.
+Homebridge-punt incorporates a Gateway for the Fhem-Server and an Accessory-Simulator.

 **Note: this is a work in progress.**